nikitavoloboev/data/macOS/apps/tweetbot.md

 The app is always full screen for me.
 And is split into four columns.
 - First column: Mentions / Messages / [Software](https://twitter.com/nikitavoloboev/lists/software)
 - Second column: [Top](https://twitter.com/nikitavoloboev/lists/top).
 Tweets with highest value to me.
 - Third column: [ML](https://twitter.com/nikitavoloboev/lists/ml).
-Machine Learning news.
+Machine learning news.
 - Fourth column: [Other](https://twitter.com/nikitavoloboev/lists/other1) list.
 Tweets with least priority to me.

 Here is how that all looks together for me: